VQuesada/x_twitter-clone/README.md

 Alternativly, you can write the types directly to a file.

-First you have to create the folder that will contain the types.
+First, you'll have to create the folder that will contain the types.
 In our case it's './src/app/types'

 ```bash
 npx supabase gen types typescript --project-id <project-id> > ./src/app/types/datasbase.ts